 A Customized Solution

 The University of Stuttgart looked to OTT HydroMet to provide a solution for measuring environmental conditions on the building and the effectiveness of the HydroSKIN.
-The measuring concept was set up by Walter Haase, Aeronautical Engineer and Postdoc at the University of Stuttgart, Institute for Lightweight Structures and Conceptual Design.
-Katja and Torsten configured a customized station with equipment from OTT HydroMet’s vast portfolio of instrumentation and trusted brands of OTT, Sutron, Kipp & Zonen, and Lufft.
+The measuring concept was set up by Christina Eisenbarth and Walter Haase, Aeronautical Engineer and Postdoc at the University of Stuttgart, Institute for Lightweight Structures and Conceptual Design.
+Katja and Torsten configured a customized station from OTT HydroMet’s vast portfolio.
+The solution combined instrumentation from the trusted brands of OTT, Sutron, Kipp & Zonen, and Lufft.

-The brain of the station is the Sutron XLink 500 datalogger programmed with a customized Python Script for HydroSKIN.
-Connected to the datalogger is both an OTT Parsivel installed on the side of the building and a Lufft WS200.
-The Parsivel on the side of the building measures the drop size distribution of the rain drops that move towards the HydroSKIN surface and the Lufft WS200 measures wind behavior.
-An OTT Pluvio on the roof provides accurate information on the quantity of precipitation.
-The Lufft WS500 sensor gathers information on wind speed and wind direction, as well as, relative humidity and ambient temperature.
-Kipp & Zonen pyranometers will provide insight into the impact of radiation on the cooling effect of the HydroSKIN.
+The brain of the station is a Sutron XLink 500 datalogger programmed with a customized Python Script specifically for the HydroSKIN project.
+Multiple sensors are connected to the XLink 500 to integrate the data into the script.
+On the side of the building, an OTT Parsivel and a Lufft WS200 were installed.
+The Parsivel measures the drop size distribution of raindrops that move towards the HydroSKIN surface and the WS200 measures wind behavior.
+On the roof, an OTT Pluvio²L and Lufft WS500 provide accurate information on the quantity of precipitation, wind speed, wind direction, relative humidity, and ambient temperature.
+Kipp & Zonen pyranometers will soon be added to provide insight into the impact of radiation on the cooling effect of the HydroSKIN.
 These parameters in combination are used to describe the overall meteorological landscape around the building.

 The Future of HydroSKIN